tyler-griggs/melange-release/melange/blog/melange-blog.md

 *This blog is based on our preprint "Mélange: Cost Efficient Large Language Model Serving by Exploiting GPU Heterogeneity".
 For more details, see the* <a href="https://arxiv.org/abs/2404.14527" target="_blank">*preprint on arXiv*</a>.

 ### TL;DR
-Using an optimal *mix* of GPU types in your LLM deployment can significantly cut deployment costs by exploiting differing GPU cost efficiency across diverse LLM service scenarios.
+Using an optimal *mix* of GPU types in your LLM deployment can significantly cut deployment costs by exploiting differing GPU cost efficiencies across diverse LLM service scenarios.

 ## The High Cost of LLM Deployment